 How reverse washing works

-By reverse washing, you get all the moisture balancing benefits of conditioner without leaving any residue on your hair.
-This method works with both our solid shampoo and conditioner bars as well as our liquid products.
+By reverse washing, you get all the nourishing and moisturising benefits of conditioner, without leaving any residue on your hair.
+This method works with both our solid conditioner bars as well as our liquid conditioners.

 Just wet your hair as normal and apply your conditioner.
-Leave for a few minutes, then rinse.
-Then apply your shampoo, massage in and rinse again.
+Leave for at least a few minutes to allow the active ingredients to work their way into the hair, then rinse.
+Apply your shampoo (preferably a sulphate free shampoo), massage in and rinse again.

 The results of reverse washing

-After reverse washing you should notice bouncier hair right away, and then over time, fewer split ends.
-You might also notice that you don’t need to wash your hair as frequently, as the natural oils produced by your scalp aren't disrupted by conditioner residue any more.
+After reverse washing you should notice bouncier hair right away.
+And then over time, fewer split ends.
+You might also notice that you don’t need to wash your hair as frequently, as your hair will feel less weighed down.
+Plus the natural oils produced by your scalp won't be disrupted by conditioner residue left in the hair any more so oil production will be more regulated.